 In honor of the trailblazing efforts of Pillow founder Ted Shawn, these videos are resonant of the Pillow’s own beginnings, featuring performances largely by men—as well as some of Shawn’s own dances.
-The first five dance excerpts are new to Jacob’s Pillow Dance Interactive.
+Still more all-male videos may be found in the Groups of Guys playlist.

 Playlist (EP) (excerpts), 2019